cindyhalim/expiry-notifier/README.md

 ### Security:

-As MVP, this was built with the assumption that the Notion table `item` property contains no sensitive information.
+As MVP, this project was built with the assumption that the Notion table `item` property contains no sensitive information.
 With security in mind, a more restrictive measure should be taken to prevent AWS from reading the Step Functions data.
 Alex Fournier highlighted this in [his article](https://blog.theodo.com/2020/08/secure-aws-step-functions-sensitive-data/).

 Instead of relying on the transmission of data between steps and retrieving it directly during their execution, a new DynamoDB table encrypted with external KMS keys can be created to store potentially sensitive data between steps.